mikaelbr/gulp-notify/README.md

 The result of the function is used as message.
 Vinyl File from gulp stream passed in as argument.

 The returned string can be a lodash template as it is passed through [gulp-util.template](https://github.com/gulpjs/gulp-util#templatestring-data).

 ### notify(options)

+*Options are passed onto the reporter, so on Windows, you can define Growl host and so on.
+See [node-notifier](https://github.com/mikaelbr/node-notifier) for more information*

 #### options.onLast
 Type: `Boolean`
 Default: `false`

 If the notification should only happen on the last file of the stream.
 Per default a notification is triggered on each file.